billlosw/gpu-based-trace-analyzer/docs/05-OTF2-READER.md

 ## Overview

 The OTF2 reader uses a **distributed two-pass** strategy inspired by TileTrace.
-Each MPI rank reads a contiguous block of locations plus their communication partners, performs local P2P matching and collective grouping, and runs GPU analysis independently.
-Only final result vectors are gathered to rank 0.
+Each MPI rank reads a contiguous block of locations plus their communication partners.
+The reader exposes a **split-phase API** that separates reading from storage:

+1. `readOTF2TracePhase1()` — Runs pass1 + pass2 + collective redistribution, returns event count + communicator sets + opaque handle
+2. `readerFillSoA(handle, data)` — Copies internal vectors into any pre-set SoA target (local calloc or shared memory window)
+3. `readerRelease(handle)` — Frees the opaque handle (deleting Pass2DataCallback and its vectors)

+This split allows the caller to choose where data is stored.
+In the shared-memory path, the SoA points into an `MPI_Win_allocate_shared` window, eliminating a 16-32 GB intermediate copy.

 ## otf2xx Callback System